DjPale/IsometricEdit/README.md

-# IsometricEdit
-(**Very**) Simple graphical editor for placing Iso spritesheets.
+# IsometricEdit (**Very**) Simple graphical editor for placing Iso
+spritesheets.
 Made especially for the wonderful [Kenney.nl](http://kenney.nl) Isometric assets!
+It is implemented using [Haxe](http://haxe.org/) and the new [luxe](http://luxeengine.com/) framework.
 It uses a grid as guide, but the tiles stores its own positions.
 There are no max limits to maps (other than theoretical).
 Note that the tile sizes are read directly from the atlas and thus they are not limited to a fixed tile size.

 NB!
 The formats are highly non-optimized and a bit stupid (too much info per map tile instead of more information on the tile).
 In all reality, only the index number should be stored...